KonstantinSchubert/PID_resampling_text/Readme.md

 ## Why are we not doomed?

-It turns out that the probability distribution of the PID response (`particle_PIDp`,`particle_PIDK`, ...) is  approximately a function of
+It turns out that, the probability distribution of the PID response (`particle_PIDp`,`particle_PIDK`, ...) is  approximately a function of
    1. The true particle type
    2. The particle momentum
    3. The event multiplicity (how many charged tracks are in the event)
    4. The pseudo rapidity of the particle

-... and apart from that the same for all decays.
+This functional dependency is (approximately) independent of the decay.

+(The above holds for the `DLL` - typle PID.
+For the `ProbNN` - variables, which give PID information using neural networks, this procedure has not yet been established!)

 Another way of saying this would be: For a sample of tracks of a given true particle, the distribution of the PID response in a bin of `P`, `ETA` and `nTracks` is the same among different decays.
 The good thing is that we know the true particle type in Monte Carlo (because that's how we simulated it) and the other 3 variables are reasonably well simulated as well.